In SSRS, SQL Server Reporting Services Configuration Manager is used to configure the Reporting Services Native Mode installation. For instance,

 NOTE: This is the URL we are going to use for Deploying Reports or SSRS Projects

-Report manager URL
+SSRS Report manager URL

-If you goto Database tab, you can see the current Reporting server database name, modes and also the credentials used for that.
-From the below screenshot you can observe that, ReportServer is the default Database name.
+If you go to the Database tab, you can see the current Reporting server database name, modes, and also the credentials used for that.
+From the below screenshot, you can observe that ReportServer is the default Database name.